n4kashu/segwit-p2wsh-data-mvp/README.md

 ## Limitations

-- Scripts over 3,600 bytes may not relay through standard nodes
-- Maximum script size is 10,000 bytes (Bitcoin consensus rule)
+- Maximum script size is 3,500 bytes to ensure reliable network relay
-- Larger scripts may require direct submission to mining pools
+- Larger payloads must be split into multiple transactions

 ## Technologies